MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceSchema/l1Cs/MEF W103 - LSO Legato Service Provisioning Specification - L1 Connectivity Service.md

 - Enumeration list in section 14.23.10 when L1UniCodingFunction = FC-1200
 - Enumeration list in section 14.23.11 when L1UniCodingFunction = FC-1600
 - Enumeration list in section 14.23.12 when L1UniCodingFunction = FC-3200
-- Enumeration list in section 14.23.13 when L1UniCodingFunction = FC-3200
-- Enumeration list in section 14.23.14 when L1UniCodingFunction = STM-1
+- Enumeration list in section 14.23.13 when L1UniCodingFunction = STM-1
-- Enumeration list in section 14.23.15 when L1UniCodingFunction = STM-4
+- Enumeration list in section 14.23.14 when L1UniCodingFunction = STM-4
-- Enumeration list in section 14.23.16 when L1UniCodingFunction = STM-16
+- Enumeration list in section 14.23.15 when L1UniCodingFunction = STM-16
-- Enumeration list in section 14.23.17 when L1UniCodingFunction = STM-64
+- Enumeration list in section 14.23.16 when L1UniCodingFunction = STM-64
-- Enumeration list in section 14.23.18 when L1UniCodingFunction = STM-256
+- Enumeration list in section 14.23.17 when L1UniCodingFunction = STM-256
-- Enumeration list in section 14.23.19 when L1UniCodingFunction = OC-3
+- Enumeration list in section 14.23.18 when L1UniCodingFunction = OC-3
-- Enumeration list in section 14.23.20 when L1UniCodingFunction = OC-12
+- Enumeration list in section 14.23.19 when L1UniCodingFunction = OC-12
-- Enumeration list in section 14.23.21 when L1UniCodingFunction = OC-48
+- Enumeration list in section 14.23.20 when L1UniCodingFunction = OC-48
-- Enumeration list in section 14.23.22 when L1UniCodingFunction = OC-192
+- Enumeration list in section 14.23.21 when L1UniCodingFunction = OC-192
-- Enumeration list in section 14.23.23 when L1UniCodingFunction = OC-768
+- Enumeration list in section 14.23.22 when L1UniCodingFunction = OC-768

 ### 14.23.1 Eth1000BaseXOpticalInterfaceFunction